Seandunn92/Vending-Machine/Readme.txt

 Lets say the User wants to Insert a Nickel.
 From the driver program, all the user is doing is hitting 1 The code behind that though is this
-VendingMachine vender = new VendingMachine();   //This is our vending machine

-vender.insert(vender.NICKELWEIGHT, vender.NICKELSIZE); //The vending machine is passed a coin that has a Nickel's weight, and a Nickels Size, and from that can determine a nickel has been inserted
+VendingMachine vender = new VendingMachine();   (This is our vending machine) vender.insert(vender.NICKELWEIGHT, vender.NICKELSIZE); (The vending machine is passed a coin that has a Nickel's weight, and a Nickels Size,

-After we break out of the switch statement we get to this

-System.out.println(vender.getDisplay());     //This will let the user know their nickel has been deposited
+														 and from that can determine a nickel has been inserted) After we break out of the switch statement we get to this System.out.println(vender.getDisplay());     (This will let the user know their nickel has been deposited)

 Motivation